 Please don’t leave them outside in the heat or cold without checking on them.
 They are still young and can’t regulate their body temperature as easily as an adult dog.
 They also over heat with their longer hair coat.

 We have done all that we can to breed genetically superior pups and want to make you aware of the methods that you can do to provide the correct environment to prevent hip dysplasia.
 Please don’t let your pup jump down off of beds or couches or climb flights of stairs before one year of age.
 These can damage joints and hips.
 A few steps at a time are OK.
 Please no long walks or runs.
 Please make walks no more than a minute per week of age, with a maximum of 3 x/day (10 weeks old = 10 minute walk).
 No excessive running on slippery floors before a year of age, such as fetching a ball.
 Also, please keep your pup from becoming overweight.
 We know that you want the best for your pup, as do we.

 Please keep fresh water accessible to your pup at all times.
 We keep feed available to our dogs at all times.
 We believe that it keeps them from gorging themselves and becoming overweight.
-Also, a hungry dog may look for food my “counter surfing”.
+Also, a hungry dog may look for food by “counter surfing”.
 Our dogs don’t do this because we provide free choice food and scold them if they even sniff in the direction of the counter or table.
-This is what we recommend for our families…..free choice food and water.
+This is what we recommend for our families…..FREE CHOICE food and water.

 Their vaccination and worming schedule is included the Health Record when you pick them up.
-I will message everyone to arrange a time for a “family reunion” and for your pup to receive their final set of vaccines at 12 weeks of age.
+I will post to the Facebook page to remind everyone of our scheduled “family reunion” and for your pup to receive their vaccines at 11 and 15 weeks of age.
 Your vet will need to give them their rabies vaccine at 4 months of age.